Sloop John B: Single release

-A music video set to "Sloop John B" was filmed for the UK's Top of the Pops, directed by newly employed band publicist Derek Taylor.
+A music video for "Sloop John B" was filmed for the UK's Top of the Pops, directed by newly employed band publicist Derek Taylor.
 It was filmed at Brian's Laurel Way home with Dennis Wilson acting as cameraman.

 The single, backed with the song "You're So Good to Me", was released on March 21, 1966 in the US and on April 15, 1966 in the UK.
-It entered the Billboard Hot 100 chart on April 2, and peaked at on May 7, remaining on the chart, in total, for 11 weeks.
-It charted highly throughout the world, remaining as one of the Beach Boys' most popular and memorable hits.
-It was in Germany, Austria, and Norway—all for five weeks each—as well as Sweden, Switzerland, the Netherlands, South Africa, and New Zealand.
-It placed in the UK, Ireland (where it was the group's highest charting single at the time), Canada, and in Record World.
+It entered the Billboard Hot 100 chart on April 2 and peaked at on May 7, remaining on the chart for a total of 11 weeks.
+It charted highly throughout the world, and remained one of the Beach Boys' most popular and memorable hits.
+It was in Germany, Austria, and Norway, all for five weeks each, as well as Sweden, Switzerland, the Netherlands, South Africa, and New Zealand.
+It was placed in the UK, Ireland (where it remained the group's highest-charting single), Canada, and in Record World.
 It was the fastest Beach Boys seller to date, moving more than half a million copies in less than two weeks after release.
 It had a three-week stay at number 1 in the Netherlands, making it the "Hit of the Year".

-Cash Box described the single as a "topflight adaptation" that treats "the folk oldie in a rhythmic, effectively-building warm-hearted rousing style."
+Cash Box described the single as a "topflight adaptation" that treated "the folk oldie in a rhythmic, effectively-building warm-hearted rousing style."
 Record World said that "The Beach Boys have taken a tune from the folk books and given it an intriguing rock backing."

 Other releases

 In 1968, the recording's instrumental was released on Stack-O-Tracks.
-Along with sessions highlights, the box set The Pet Sounds Sessions includes two alternate takes, one with Carl Wilson singing lead on the first verse, and one with Brian singing all parts.
+Along with sessions highlights, the box set The Pet Sounds Sessions includes two alternative takes, one with Carl Wilson singing lead on the first verse, and one with Brian singing all parts.
 In 2012, Al Jardine released his own version as a bonus track on the reissue of his solo album A Postcard from California.
+In 2016, to commemorate the fiftieth anniversary of Pet Sounds, Brian Wilson, Al Jardine, and Brian Wilson’s touring band performed “Sloop John B” live at Capitol Studios..